 Last year Zurich-based chocolate manufacturer Barry Callebaut Group announced they had invented a fourth type of chocolate: Ruby Chocolate.
 It is said that the pink colour is due to the bean that is used and has a berry flavour to it.
 Supposedly it is the first, new type of chocolate since white chocolate was launched 80 years ago.
 Marketing gimmick?
 Too soon to say just yet, but we’d be happy to test it out.

-Paleo and Vegan-Friendly
+Paleo and Vegan Friendly

 If you’ve been anywhere near Instagram in the last year you will have come across fervent vegans and paleo influencers posting constantly about their latest diet-friendly finds.
 Who can blame them, everyone misses chocolate when they change their diets!

 The reason for this is that proper, dark chocolate should not contain any dairy at all and manufacturers have caught onto the buying power of these audiences.
 Look out for Ombar, Booja Booja, and Hotel Chocolat’s vegan varieties.
-The strong taste of these real chocolates can take some time to get used to but after a
+The strong taste of these real chocolates can take some time to get used to but after a while it’s hard to think you ever had a version that was so high in dairy and sugar!

 Smart restauranteurs continue to expand their vegan and paleo offerings and plant-based, chocolate desserts are cropping up all over the place.